lnmunhoz/typescript-graphql-apollo-server/README.md

 - `yarn start` starts GraphQL server on `http://localhost:4000`
 - `yarn prisma:deploy` Deploys the Prisma service to the cluster
 - `yarn prisma:reset` Resets the database
+- `yarn prisma:seed` Seed the database with data found in `prisma/seed.graphql`
+- `yarn codegen` Generate resolver types based on the `src/schema.graphql`

 ### Project structure